Heidrun Jänchen

 Heidrun Jänchen (born 10 October 1965 in Burgstädt) is a German science fiction and fantasy author.
-In 2009, she won the Kurd Laßwitz Award for her novel Ein Geschäft wie jedes andere.
+In 2009, she won the Kurd Laßwitz Award for her short story Ein Geschäft wie jedes andere.
 In the same year, her novel Simon Goldsteins Geburtstagsparty came second in the Deutscher Science Fiction Preis, a prize she also won in 2012 for her short story In der Freihandelszone.

 Biography

 Heidrun Jänchen was born in Burgstädt on October 10, 1965.
 She studied physics at the University of Jena, graduating with a doctorate.
 She then worked in the optical industry as a device developer.
 From 2014 to 2019, she was a member of Jena town council for the Pirate Party.
 She stood as a candidate in the 2018 municipal elections in Jena.

 Career in literature

 Jänchen has been writing prose and poetry since she was a child.
 She took part in the Schwerin poetry seminar on several occasions.
 After winning the Storyolympiade, a German internet phantasy and SF short story contest, in 2002, her first novel The Iron Throne (2003), which she wrote with Andrea Tillmanns and Christian Savoy, was published.
 This was followed by a screenplay for the ZDF series Wilsberg, her own fantasy novel Nach Norden!
 (2006) and her first science fiction novel Simon Goldsteins Geburtagsparty (2008).
 Since 2003, she has edited the SF series at Wurdack-Verlag with Armin Rößler and Dieter Schmitt, in which some of her own short stories and novellas also appeared.
 She is also a regular contributor to her blog, where she writes about both politics and literature.